graphql/graphql-scalars/scalars/contributed/chillicream/long.md

 JavaScript should handle `Long` values with care, potentially using libraries like `json-bigint` or representing them as strings.

-This scalar is based on the .NET `Int64` type.

 # Recommended name

 The recommended name for this scalar is `Long`.